If you’ve got a script in hand and curtain call first thing tomorrow, you’re here because you want to know how to memorize a script fast.

 When you work from paper, your brain seems to map out the location of the information much better.

 Plus, you get your hands involved.
-This is something memory expert Tyson Yunkaporta points out related to haptic memory.
+This is a point memory expert Tyson Yunkaporta has related to haptic memory.

 Although it’s obvious you need as much speaking practice as you can get, don’t forget to produce your lines through your hands.